gmc-code/PC-Microbit-Extension/docs/bots/LEDs/LEDs.rst

 Random brightness
 -----------------

-| Repeatedly displays random colours onto the LED strip.
+| Repeatedly displays random colors onto the LED strip.
 | This example requires a strip of 4 Neopixels (WS2812) connected to pin8.

 .. code-block:: python